i3inc-panacea2-1/panacea/README.md

 * UX Improvements
   * Create `Panacea.Controls` library for a more consistent UI
     * Based on material design.
-    * Advanced extensions like asynchronous commands for buttons (automatically display a progress ring, disable the button until the command has finshed)
+    * Advanced extensions like asynchronous commands for buttons (automatically display a progress ring, disable the button until the command has finshed) that make UI better and development easier.
+  * Move navigation bar at the bottom of the screen so users won't have to raise their hands more than is needed.
+  * Reduce the usage of scrolling and switch to paged views.
+  * Change UI for older plugins
+    * Hospital Information
+    * Education

 # MVVM Pattern